GenyoNguyen/tic-tac-toe-minimax/README.md

 ## How to Play

-1. Select a difficulty level: Easy, Medium, or Hard
+1. Select a difficulty level: Easy or Hard
 2. You play as X, and the AI plays as O
 3. Click on any empty square to make your move
 4. The game will announce the winner or a draw
-5. Click "New Game" to play again
+5. Click "Restart" to play again

 ## Project Structure